managed-commons/managed-commons-getoptions/README.md

 Managed Commons library for command line arguments parsing.

 It is the evolution of the years-old Mono.GetOptions library, distributed with [Mono](http://www.mono-project.com) and still in use in applications like MonoDevelop/Xamarin Studio.
-I created Mono.GetOptions, but now it is frozen/deprecated in Mono, so the evolution is going to happen in this Managed Commons project.
+I created Mono.GetOptions, but now it is frozen/deprecated in Mono, so the evolution was going to happen in this Managed Commons project, **which is not the case anymore**.

 __Commons.GetOptions 1.1.1 is now available as a Nuget:__ [Commons.GetOptions](https://www.nuget.org/packages/Commons.GetOptions/).